PTSD is a mental health condition affecting many U.S. military members, but specific treatment options for veterans are available.

 The symptoms of PTSD in veterans differ from person to person, so some people will have many unwanted influences of the condition while others only experience a few.

 PTSD Risk Factors

-A scary life-threatening event will cause PTSD, but not every person exposed to the same trauma will react in the same way.
-This difference is due to a variety of risk factors that increase the odds of a person having PTSD symptoms.
+A scary, life-threatening event will cause PTSD, but not every person exposed to the same trauma will react similarly.
+This difference is due to several risk factors that increase the odds of a person having PTSD symptoms.

 PTSD risk factors are complicated.
 Because of this, the risk factors for PTSD in veterans and others are separated into three groups: